fiffeek/hyprdynamicmonitors/README.md

 ## Design Philosophy

+HyprDynamicMonitors follows a **fail-fast architecture** designed for reliability and simplicity

+### Reliability Through Restarts
-The service is designed to fail fast on most issues, which means it should be run under systemd or a wrapper script for automatic restarts.
-It applies the configuration on startup, so restarts keep it operational even when critical failures occur.
+The service intentionally fails quickly on critical issues rather than attempting complex recovery.
+This design expects the service to run under systemd or a wrapper script that provides automatic restarts.
+Since configuration is applied on startup, restarts ensure the service remains operational even after encountering errors.

+### Hot Reloading
-For configuration changes, the service provides hot reloading that watches for file modifications and automatically applies updates without restart.
-When hot reloading encounters issues, the service gracefully falls back to its fail-fast behavior, ensuring reliability over attempting complex recovery scenarios.
+For configuration changes, the service provides automatic hot reloading by watching configuration files.
+When hot reloading encounters issues, it gracefully falls back to the fail-fast behavior, prioritizing reliability over attempting risky recovery scenarios.

+### Hyprland-Native Integration
+The service leverages Hyprland's native abstractions rather than working directly with Wayland protocols.
+It detects the desired configuration based on current monitor state and power supply, then either:
+- Generates a templated Hyprland config file at the specified destination
+- Or creates a symlink to a user-provided static configuration file

+Hyprland automatically detects and applies these configuration changes (granted it's not explicitly turned off, if so you have to use
+[the callbacks](https://github.com/fiffeek/hyprdynamicmonitors?tab=readme-ov-file#user-callbacks-exec-commands) to `hyprctl reload`), ensuring seamless integration with the compositor's built-in configuration system.

 ## Installation